top of page

 • overwhelmed

-• unable to enjoy life
+• unable to properly enjoy anything

 They may think: